bjornekelund/DXLogICOMScripts/README.md

 Since you may want to modify the scripts over time (setting output power etc.), it is also a good idea to pin this project to Visual Studio's startup panel.

-To install the scripts in DXLog, enter the scripts manager (Tools->Scripts manager) Add the scripts one by one, give them a good name and assign a key those that need it.
+To install the scripts in *DXLog.net*, enter the scripts manager (Tools->Scripts manager) Add the scripts one by one, give them a good name and assign a key those that need it.